 “Jesus Christ is the same: yesterday, today, and forever.”
 (Hebrews 13:8)

 God the Father conceived of the original design of the universe, Jesus the Son of God spoke the universe into being (John 1:1), and God the Holy Spirit undertook the sustenance and management of everything.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.”
 (John 1:1-3)

-Jesus, the Word, engaged Adam and Eve personally before after the Fall.
-Jesus, the eternal Son has interacted, ever since, and personally, with every human being who is descended from Adam and Eve ever since.
+Jesus, the Word, engaged Adam and Eve personally before after after the Fall.
+Jesus, the eternal Son, has interacted, and personally, with every human being who is descended from Adam and Eve ever since.
 (One estimate is 100 billion persons).

 “...For the love of Christ compels us, because we judge thus: that if One died for all, then all died; and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.

 Therefore, from now on, we regard no one according to the flesh.
 Even though we have known Christ according to the flesh, yet now we know Him thus no longer.
 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Corinthians 5:14-21).